React Native Pros and Cons in 2021

 This is why if you are planning to build a game, or something extremely demanding design-wise, you should make a comparison of cross-platform apps and native apps more closely, to decide what should be your choice, but native apps are still unconquered if it comes to performance, yet React Native is silently getting there.

 Just mind that performance differences are only visible in extreme cases, so if this is not absolutely crucial to your business, React Native may appear to be a much better idea from a business and development point of view.

 Take Shopify, and their decision on going full gas with React Native.

 After years of native mobile development, we’ve decided to go full steam ahead building all of our new mobile apps using React Native.Shopify

-Before I go to actual pros and cons of React Native development I would like to quickly stop and mention what really makes me so exited.
+Before I go to the actual pros and cons of React Native development I would like to quickly stop and mention what really makes me so excited.

 React Native pros

 The list below was created to give you as most comprehensive list of React Native pros as possible and to divide them into two groups – pros from a business perspective and development perspective.

 If you know more React Native pros, please let me know in the comments.: